AndreKev/quantum/readme.md

 ### 1. With your code
 *The quantum package is open and young*  : to contribute to quantum, found out [the list of tasks](Tasks/), select one and open an issue to follow the progress of the work.
 ### 2. With funding
-*A open heart is open minded* : you can contribute to fund the development of this package by the community.
-Please, do not hesitate to afford this growth by your participation.
+*An open heart is open minded* : you can contribute to fund the development of this package by the community.
+Please, do not hesitate to afford this growth by your participation on this [funding page](https://www.paypal.com/donate/?hosted_button_id=GHXFHKHBQKP5L).

 ## Modules
 ![QUANTUM5](https://user-images.githubusercontent.com/86581549/222979387-95df9b32-e170-4360-9010-44fecc28f1a4.png)